 - 4 teaspoons minced garlic

-- ⅓ cup chopped dill, fresh or frozen (may sub 2 tablespoons dried dill)
+- ⅓ cup 1/3 cup chopped dill - fresh or frozen, (may sub 2 tablespoons dried dill)

-- 1½ Tbsp freshly squeezed lemon juice (juice of ½ medium lemon)
+- 1 ½ tablespoons freshly squeezed lemon juice - (juice of ½ medium lemon)

-- Puree all sauce ingredients in a blender or food processor (see note below recipe first!).
+- Puree all sauce ingredients in a blender or food processor (see note).
 Cover and chill until ready to serve.
 (If you have time, make this a few hours in advance or the night before so that the flavors can marinate)

 - Season chicken breasts with mediterranean seasoning.
 Cook in a large skillet or pan over medium heat 5-6 minutes on each side until cooked through.
 Cut into strips.

 - Lay pitas on a clean surface.
 Add lettuce (if desired, chicken, red pepper strips, and onions.
 Top with tzatziki sauce and feta (if desired).
 Fold pita over like a sandwich, or roll it into a "tunnel shape".

 *Recipe update (1/22/15): Some readers have reported enjoying the sauce but wishing it were a bit thicker.
 If you are someone who loves thicker dressings and sauces, simply squeeze as much water as possible out of the cucumbers before you puree the sauce.